FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/nrpassw.md

 Partner sign-on password, authorizing a local site access right check.

-The remote partner must submit this password to the local <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>, during the connection phase.
+The remote partner must submit this password to the local {{< TransferCFT/componentshortname  >}}, during the connection phase.
 On the remote partner end, you must declare this password as the NSPASSW parameter of the CFTPART object used in the transfer.